cwendorf/Sourcebook/EASI/data-entry/repeateddata.md

 ### Adding Additional Data

 If your data set has more than two variables, simply be sure to add more variables to account for the additional measurements.
+(You may want to name the data frame something unique to keep it separate from the other data sets.)